Saban English

 Saban English is the local dialect of English spoken on Saba, an island in the Dutch Caribbean.
 It belongs to the group of Caribbean English varieties.
 It has been classified by some linguists as a decreolized form of Virgin Islands Creole English.
-Other linguists posit that Saban English may have never undergone creolization, and that it is contact variety of English with substrate effects from West African languages and Dutch.
+Other linguists posit that Saban English may have never undergone creolization, and that it is a contact variety of English with substrate effects from West African languages and Dutch.
 There is one published dictionary of Saban English, A Lee Chip, authored by Theodore R. Johnson.

 History

 With a long history of geographical and economic isolation from other islands, Saba developed a distinct dialect of English.

 In the 17th and 18th centuries, several languages and language varieties may have significantly impacted the development Saban dialect of English: Dutch, British English, Irish English, and Scots English spoken by European settlers, and West African languages and/or Caribbean creoles spoken by enslaved Africans.

 While colonial Saba did have at least two plantations, the island never developed a planation economy like many of the surrounding islands.
 As such, creolization may or may not have occurred between the early European settlers and enslaved Africans on the island; instead Saban English may be a variety of English with substrate effects from Dutch, West African languages, and other Caribbean creoles such as Bajan Creole.

 Saba has a land area of 13 sqkm.
 But despite the island's small size, linguists and locals can distinguish differences in the accents of each of the island's four villages: The Bottom, St. Johns, Windwardside, and Hell's Gate.
 These differences are likely due to the four villages' distinct settlement histories, as well as intra-island isolation into the early 20th century.
 In addition to pronunciation differences between the villages, the Saban English dictionary notes many lexical differences as well.'